shakfu/awesome-audio/python-in-music.md

 * [Jokosher](http://www.jokosher.org/) - Jokosher is a simple yet powerful multi-track studio.
 With it you can create and record music, podcasts and more, all from an integrated simple environment.
 Jokosher is written in Python and uses the GNOME platform and the GTK widget set.
 The audio engine is powered by GStreamer, and we use Cairo for some of the graphics.

 * [Jeskola Buzz Modular](http://www.jeskola.net/buzz) - Buzz is a modular audio host that saw the beginning of it's development in 1997 leading the way in open plugin-format hosting (pre-VST) and a unique spin on modular routing using modules called Machines in the form of Generators, Effects, Control machines.
 Buzz's implementation of Python comes through the use of the Control plugin called PyBuzz, a fully customizable and assignable meta-editor created by Leonard Ritter (creator of the Lunar audio library and the Linux modular host, Aldrin).
 A discussion group can be found (http://www.buzzchurch.com|here)

-* [PyDAW](https://github.com/hcjamm/pydaw) - **DEPRECATED** - PyDAW is a powerful pattern-based DAW and plugin suite for producing electronic music.
-The UI is written entirely in Python/PyQt, and the audio engine in C.

 * [musikernel](https://github.com/j3ffhubb/musikernel) -- replacement project for `PyDaw`.
 MusiKernel is an all-in-one DAW and suite of instrument & effect plugins, designed to be easy to install and use without the need for any 3rd party software.
 Simply install the package for your operating system, select your audio and MIDI hardware, and start making music.